chi0tzp/WarpedGANSpace/README.md

 After a *WarpedGANSpace* model is trained, the corresponding experiment's directory (i.e., `EXP_DIR`) can be found under `experiments/complete/`.
 The evaluation of the model includes the following steps:

 -  **Latent space traversals** For a given set of latent codes, we first generate images for all `K` paths (warping functions) and save the traversals (path latent codes and generated image sequences).
-- **Attribute space traversals** In the case of facial images (i.e., `ProgGAN` and `StyleGAN2`), for the latent traversals above, we calculate the corresponding attribute paths (i.e., pose, id scores, action units intensities, pose, etc.).
+- **Attribute space traversals** In the case of facial images (i.e., `ProgGAN` and `StyleGAN2`), for the latent traversals above, we calculate the corresponding attribute paths (i.e., pose, id scores, action units intensities, etc.).
 - **Interpretable paths discovery and ranking** [*To Appear Soon*]

 Before calculating latent space traversals, we need to create a pool of latent codes/images for the corresponding GAN type.
 This can be done using `sample_gan.py`.
 The name of the pool can be passed using `--pool`; if left empty `<gan_type>_<num_samples>` will be used instead.
 The pool of latent codes/images will be stored under `experiments/latent_codes/<gan_type>/`.
 We will be referring to it as  `POOL` for the rest of this document.